Photo by Tooykrub / Shutterstock.com

 If you live with a Costco member, you might be able to get a free membership card in the form of what Costco calls a “Household Card.”

 Costco’s individual membership comes with one membership card for the primary member as well as one free Household Card.
-The latter card can be used by a spouse, domestic partner or anyone who is over the age of 18 and lives at the same address at the primary member.
+The latter card can be used by anyone who is over the age of 18 and lives at the same address as the primary member.

-Costco’s Business Membership also comes with one free Household Card for every paying member, meaning the primary member and any add-on members.
+Costco’s Business Membership also comes with one free Household Card for every paying member, meaning the primary member and any add-on members (aka affiliates).